GDPR Compliance in the U.S.: What to Know

 The same goes for your sales department.
 All of that customer data that's stored in systems such as Salesforce must be protected and only used appropriately.
 If it's shared with other departments, those departments now have some ownership.
 You can see how quickly and easily consumer data spread across the organization.

-Of course, many large companies will be using third parties that do things like perform sophisticated data analytics, fill in profiles for people with only partial records, and more potentially privacy-invasive activities.
+These third parties might do things like perform sophisticated data analytics, fill in profiles for people with only partial records, and other potentially privacy-invasive activities.
 These third-party relationships must be managed via contracts and audits, as you’ll be responsible for how they handle the data supplied to you by your customers and employees.

 Does compliance sound difficult?
 It is.
-The CPRA, especially, represents a step-change in the responsibilities many American companies have in regard to handling personal data.
+The CPRA, especially, represents a major evolution in the responsibilities many companies have in regard to handling personal data.

 Luckily, many companies, like Osano, have created software packages that allow you to: